pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_pattern_arr_s-seq.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) Deal with array spreads in arr mutation?
-- (todo) inline computed array property read
+- (todo) regular property access of an ident feels tricky;

 ## Globals